kedare/kedare-blog/content/blog/my-pov-on-google-cloud.md

 No managed cache (Redis, Memcached)
 ------------------------------------

-For now, there are no and no plan to have managed caches like Redis or Memcached, it's sad because it's one of the most important components of any good web application.
+For now, there is no managed cache and no plan to have something like Redis or Memcached.
+It's sad because it's one of the most important components of any good web application.

 Positive points